Sacramento Kings: 1945–1957: Rochester Royals

-The move to the BAA took away Rochester's profitable exhibition schedule and placed it in the same Western Division as the Minneapolis Lakers.
-Of the two best teams in professional basketball, only one of them could play in the league finals from 1949 to 1954.
-Minneapolis, with George Mikan, was almost always better during playoffs than the Royals.
-With their smallish arena and now-limited schedule, the Royals became less profitable even as the team finished no lower than second in its division in both the NBL and BAA/NBA from 1945 to 1954.

-The Royals won the NBA title in 1951 by defeating the New York Knicks 4–3.
+After the move to the BAA, Rochester was placed in the Western Division.
+Their biggest rivals at the time were the Minneapolis Lakers, led by George Mikan, who won the NBA Championship five times between 1949 and 1954.
+The Royals were the only other team to win the NBA title during that period, defeating the New York Knicks 4–3 in 1951.
 It is the only NBA championship in the franchise's history.

 The title, however, did not translate into profit for the Royals.
+With their relatively small arena and now-limited schedule, the franchise was losing money, despite the team finishing no lower than second in its division in both the NBL and BAA/NBA from 1945 to 1954.
 The roster turned over in 1955, except for star guard Bobby Wanzer, who soon became the team's new coach.
 The team moved to the larger Rochester War Memorial in 1955.
 The NBA even agreed to host their All-Star Game there in 1956.
-But the Royals were now a losing team filled with rookies, and did not turn a profit.
-Meanwhile, the NBA was putting pressure on Harrison to sell or relocate his team to a larger city.
-With this in mind, the 1956–57 season was the Royals' last in Rochester.
+By then the Royals were in a rebuild and financial struggle and the NBA was putting pressure on Harrison to sell or relocate his team to a larger city, and eventually ownership announced that the 1956–57 season was the Royals' last in Rochester.

 The Royals' stay in Rochester featured the services of nine future members of the Basketball Hall of Fame: Al Cervi, Bob Davies, Alex Hannum, Lester Harrison, Red Holzman, Arnie Risen, Maurice Stokes, Jack Twyman, Bobby Wanzer, while others proved prominent in other fields, such as Pro Football Hall of Fame member Otto Graham, Hollywood Walk of Famer Chuck Connors, and Jack McMahon.